 25 jobs for people who love to travel

-When it comes to finding jobs for travellers, not everyone is looking for the same thing.
+When it comes to finding jobs for travelers, not everyone is looking for the same thing.
 Some people are looking for ways to earn a few dollars along the way, while others are looking for a career.
-So in this article I have found 15 jobs for people who are looking to keep the adventures going, and also 10 jobs that are more geared towards careers.
-Hopefully you will get some ideas from this to help plan for your future!
+So in this article, I have found 15 jobs for people who are looking to keep the adventures going, and also 10 jobs that are more geared towards careers.
+Hopefully, you will get some ideas from this to help plan for your future!

 One thing I have learned is everyone needs good photos, whether to capture a memory or to help promote a business.
 If you have skills in photography and carry your own rig, you may be able to get work as a photographer.

 There is always a huge demand for promoters in highly touristy areas.
 Whether you are a promoter for a nightclub or bar, a tour promoter or even a restaurant promoter.
 Small businesses always require additional promotion at peak season.